AlexRoopesh/Clean-Data/README.md

 ## -------------------------------------------------

 > * Load reshape library to access melt and dcast functions
-> * set subject and activity tupe as id and others varibales as measures
+> * set subject and activity type as id and others variables as measures
 > * create a data set with rows as the 30 subjects and measures with category as headers

 ## ---------------------------------------------------------------